-There were no changes in the Company's ICFR that occurred during the three months ended March 31, 2018, that have materially affected, or are reasonably likely to have materially affected, the Company's ICFR.
+There were no changes in the Company's ICFR that occurred during the three months ended June 30, 2018, that have materially affected, or are reasonably likely to have materially affected, the Company's ICFR.
 A control system, no matter how well conceived or operated, can only provide reasonable, not absolute, assurance that the objectives of the control system are met.
-The Company's previous ICFR provided for the complexities of consolidating controlled entities and during the three months ended March 31, 2018, was tailored to provide further assurance that the consolidation and reporting of MTV and Beretta as newly consolidated controlled entities was effected accordingly.